 Capri Tiberio Palace will be closed from 20 October 2019 to 8 April 2020.

 The hotel closes annually from circa mid-October to early April (exact dates vary annually).

 At the hotel

 Free WiFi throughout, spa with six treatment rooms, indoor and outdoor pool.
 In rooms: hairdryer, bathrobes, slippers, safe, individually controlled air-conditioning, minibar, black-out curtains.

 Our favourite rooms

 For their looks, we love the retro-referencing junior suites refurbished interior designer Giampiero Panepinto’s cheeky chic.
-Hand-painted majolica tiles and soft-curtained privacy adds oomf to all the rooms, but the terrace suites are probably the best value: they have big fully equipped terraces with a fantastic sea view which compensates to the rear lookout over local residences to the rear.
+Hand-painted majolica tiles and soft-curtained privacy adds oomf to all the rooms, but we're enamored of the Deluxe Sea View's fully equipped terraces with stirring sea breezes.

 The indoor-outdoor pool is heated and accessible from the spa and the sundeck; supervised from 10am to 8pm.